 Every once in a while, your travels take you to places you never knew existed.
-Often, this includes a variety of experiences, and food is one that we all cherish.
+Often, this includes a variety of experiences, and food is one we all cherish.
 After my first visit to Bartow, the locals gave me several recommendations of things we should do on our next visit.
-Sweet Magnolia’s was one of these suggestions, and we made it a point to eat lunch here to experience this local favorite.
+Sweet Magnolias Cafe Bartow, Florida, was one of these suggestions, and we made it a point to eat lunch here to experience this local favorite.

 So, what makes Sweet Magnolia’s so special?
 Several reasons, and it goes above and beyond the food.
 Let’s start with the bright décor that takes you back in time — a modern diner look coupled with an eclectic and mesmerizing collection of signage — the family story behind it.
 Then, there is the food.
 And, true to all the recommendations, the food holds its own!

 Having experienced Sweet Magnolias, I wanted to talk to Sandy Mendez’s owner to capture the story behind this delightful family business to share it with the world.

 Amy, this one is for you and your childhood friend Sandy.
 You were spot on; Sandy has poured her heart and soul into this charming place.

 About the Owner of Sweet Magnolias Cafe & Gift Shop

 Sandy Mendez is the brainchild behind Sweet Magnolias Cafe & Gift Shop.
 Sandy, a native Floridian from Palm Beach County, started her career as a professional water skier.
 She traveled doing shows until she was 22.
-Then she was accepted into the state police academy for Florida Marine Patrol, where she served in law enforcement for 20 years.
+Then she was accepted into the state police academy for Florida Marine Patrol, where she served law enforcement for 20 years.
 Besides her career, Sandy is a mom to four children.
-Two are grown up; two still live at home – Clay 16 and Savannah 11.
+Two are grown up; two still live at home – Clay, 16, and Savannah, 11.